-Who is really in charge of policy making in cutting edge technology? nity ?
+0, • charge of policy making in side defined a set of the se nity ?
 Steffi Friedrichs, Director, Nanotechnology Industries Association No such thing as one NT NT is an emerging technology that will help to advance emerging markets but will not have a market of is own Existing regulations in appropriate areas (REACH) cover what is needed NT - threat or opportunity ?
-Pat Mooney, Executive Director, ETC Group, Canada There should be a NT moratorium Industrial revolution without having any rules and regulations at place eat or o Cecilia Malmström, Minister for EU Affairs, Swedish Prime Minister's Office - Need for transparency - thre Kjell Andersson, Managing Director, Karita Research - European Transparency Arena for political insight and accountability IN Anders Wijkman, MEP member of the STOA Panel Need to have some legislation on the issue of NT It is unclear how such legislation would look like Working group looking at this
+Pat Mooney, Executive Director, ETC Group, Canada There should be a NT moratorium Industrial revolution without having any rules and regulations at place eat or o Cecilia Malmström, Minister for EU Affairs, Swedish Prime Minister's Office - Need for transparency - thre Kjell Andersson, Managing Director, Karita Research - European Transparency Arena for political insight and accountability N Anders Wijkman, MEP member of the STOA Panel Need to have some legislation on the issue of NT It is unclear how such legislation would look like Working group looking at this